evanfoglia/covid19-tracker/README.md

 Instead of using a database, we are using files realtime.
 These 2 files will serve as 2 tables and any addition,update or deletes done to any of the form date is done directly on these files.
 (CRUD OPERATIONS)

 ## Table structures
-The structure of these files are stored as models in orders.ts and assets.ts structure is defined as shown in the orders.ts example
+The structure of these files are stored as models in orders.ts structure is defined as shown in the orders.ts example

  id: number;